The Santa Claus Effect Deception series by BraveHeart

 Love and Peace is the new universal and lateral thinking in Palestine.
 Their Government and it people know this – it is even proclaimed in large graffiti letters painted on Bethlehem’s dividing wall, “Love Wins.”
 May both the goodness of the Palestinian and Israeli people help realize, and model to the world, how two groups of kind, brilliant and caring people can Unite us all in the power of love and peace.

-Love and peace on earth is truly possible when each of us achieve clarity, remember to love our neighbors as ourselves and know that the salvation of the world depends on each of us.
+Love and peace on earth are truly possible when each of us achieves clarity, remember to authentically love our neighbors as ourselves (by first reverently loving the self) and know that the salvation of the world depends on each of us.